The Walsh Sisters: Production

 The series was commissioned by RTÉ in late 2024.
 Stefanie Preissner and Kefi Chadwick adapted Marian Keyes's books Rachel's Holiday and Anybody Out There for the series.
-Preissner is also one of the five Walsh sisters in the cast, along with Danielle Galligan, Louisa Harland, Caroline Menton and Máiréad Tyers.
+Preissner is also one of the five Walsh sisters in the cast, along with Danielle Galligan, Louisa Harland, Caroline Menton, and Máiréad Tyers.
 Aidan Quinn and Carrie Crowley are cast as their parents.

 The series is directed by Ian FitzGibbon and produced by Cuba Pictures and Metropolitan Pictures, with Patrick O'Donoghue as producer.
-Executive producer's include David Crean, Dermot Horan, Dixie Linder, Nick Marston, David McLoughlin, James Durie, Tom Misselbrook, Preissner, Keyes and Tony Baines.
+Executive producers include David Crean, Dermot Horan, Dixie Linder, Nick Marston, David McLoughlin, James Durie, Tom Misselbrook, Preissner, Keyes and Tony Baines.

-Principal photography commenced in Ireland in the spring of 2025 and was competed by April 2025 with filming locations including Dublin.
+Principal photography commenced in Ireland in the spring of 2025 and was completed by April 2025 with filming locations including Dublin.

+In September 2026, the series was renewed for a second season.

 Broadcast

-The series will air on RTÉ One and the RTÉ Player from 28 September 2025.
+In Ireland, the series aired on RTÉ One and RTÉ Player on 28 September 2025.
+In the UK, it aired on BBC One and BBC iPlayer on 21 February 2026.

+Reception

+In January 2026, the series was nominated at the Irish Film & Television Awards for best drama, with Stefanie Preissner nominated for best script, Louisa Harland nominated for best actress, and Aidan Quinn nominated for best supporting actor.
+In April 2026, the series won the won the Audience Choice Award and was nominated at the Royal Television Society Republic of Ireland Awards in the scripted category.